Maintain Your License

 Act 147 of 2002, effective June 4, 2003, requires licensed insurance producers to complete continuing education credits to maintain their license.
 Failure to complete the minimum 24-hour requirement during your two-year licensing cycle will result in the voluntary termination of your license.

-Insurance Producers and Title Agents - Please access the following link for information regarding pre-licensing and continuing education requirements www.prometric.com.
-For individual continuing education transcripts, access www.sircon.com/pennsylvania or click the Sircon logo below:
+Insurance Producers and Title Agents - Please visit the following website for information regarding pre-licensing and continuing education requirements: www.psiexams.com.
+For individual continuing education transcripts or to access a listing of approved course providers and courses, go to www.sircon.com/pennsylvania or click the Sircon logo below:

-Providers - Please access the following link for information regarding continuing education and pre-licensing education for the Pennsylvania Insurance Department www.prometric.com/pennsylvania.
+Providers - Please visit the following website for information regarding continuing education and pre-licensing education for the Pennsylvania Insurance Department: www.psiexams.com.
 For continuing education provider and course applications, and instructor verifications contact: